 I travel to Mexico frequently—mostly for the food.
-And whenever I come across a cooking class in Mexico, I almost always give it a shot.
+And whenever I come across a cooking class, I almost always give it a shot.
 Last month I wrote about a class in Puebla where I learned to make an incredible mole poblano.
 I also wrote about the fish tacos at Four Seasons Punta Mita, from an afternoon cooking class at the resort’s beachside grill, Bahía (where they serve an incredible white sangria), led by celebrity chef Richard Sandoval and executive chef Philippe Piel.
 Here’s another recipe from that class: a super-easy, incredibly delicious grilled octopus with cactus pico de gallo.

 Step One: Catch an octopus.